espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Percussive Impact.md

 # Percussive Impact
 ![[systems-pf2e-icons-spells-percussive-impact.webp|150]]

 You lob a compressed ball of sound at a foe.
 The ball explodes on impact, unleashing a powerful blast of sound.
 Make a spell attack roll.
 If you hit, you deal 4d8 bludgeoning damage plus 1d4 sonic splash damage.
-On a critical success, the target is also [[Deafened]] for 1 round.
+On a critical success, the target is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 round.

 * * *